dmpratt/mslearn-synapse/Instructions/Labs/14-Transform-Data-with-Spark.md

     > **Note**: Be sure to remember this password!

 8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
-While you are waiting, review the [CETAS with Synapse SQL](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-tables-cetas) article in the Azure Synapse Analytics documentation.
+While you are waiting, review the [Apache Spark Pool Configurations](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-pool-configurations) article in the Azure Synapse Analytics documentation.

 ## Getting started
 The script provisioned an Azure Synapse Analytics workspace with a Spark Pool, Built-in Serverless SQL Pool, and an Azure Storage account to host the data lake, then uploads 3 sales orders files to the data lake and a Notebook to the workspace.
 Let's explore and work with the data using the provided notebook by following the steps below: